Perimeter of the southern Feral Woods

 KKS-93: I don’t have all the details, but ESCOM is confirming mission target.

-AVL-2: What is an adolescent beast doing alone in FERL-W8?
+AVL-2: What is an adolescent monster doing alone in FERL-W8?

 HRA-319: That’s not our problem.
-Eliminate or capture the HMN.
+Eliminate the target.

 AVL-2: But—

-A searing pain ripped through my back as I was catapulted from the branch.
-I managed to maneuver in midair and land on my feet, but as I looked up, I saw a matured beast, claws honed on me, diving toward me like a bird.
+A searing pain ripped through my back like a wave of fire as flashing error messages flooded my ESCOM.
+I barely managed to maneuver in midair and land on my feet.
+A moment later, the SPELL unit impaled itself into the ground, clearly destroyed.
+I looked up, I saw a matured monster, claws honed on me, diving toward me at a blistering speed.

 ESCOM: SHOT malfunction.